ThomasBurleson/angularjs-Zza-BMEAN/readme.md

 ![zza_about](https://cloud.githubusercontent.com/assets/210413/2725443/fe161cf4-c5ac-11e3-95b1-d9ad9692cc82.png)

 Recent upgrades to the *upstream* source added an improved user experience, code-cleanup, and integrated the AngularJS UI-Router plugin: to provide robust nested-view management.

-But many *enterprise* conventions were <u>not</u> introduced in order to keep the *student* sample focused upon BreezeJS integration.
+The **upstream** repository was published as part of a BreezeJS training course.
+But many *enterprise* conventions were <u>not</u> introduced in order to both keep the *student* sample less complex and allow maintain focus on BreezeJS ORM integration.

 This **downstream** fork enhances the code and architecture with features and patterns demanded by larger applications and team-based development.
-Those features and patterns manifest in other technology/platform solutions: Java, AS3, etc... so why it seems *obvious* to use the same within AngularJS SPA architectures:
+Those features and patterns are manifested in other technology/platform solutions: Java, AS3, etc... so it seems *obvious* to use the similar ones within AngularJS SPA architectures:

 1. Use of RequireJS to provide AMD and Class depedency management. <br>See [Dependency Injection Using RequireJS and AngularJS](http://solutionoptimist.com/2013/09/30/requirejs-angularjs-dependency-injection/) for detailed explanations.
 2. Organization of classes/packages by **feature**